cyrozap/mediatek-lte-baseband-re/README.md

 The DSP firmware can be decoded.
 See the "DSP" directory for some scripts to do this and to read the notes on my findings.

+The "Documents.md" file contains a list of research papers, presentations, and patents that are or might be relevant to this project.